 Dream linguistics. art as a language of dream interpretation, a technique of communication employed by classes of diverse orders of beings desiring to converse with one another.

 Application of this method is not dependent on the communicating energy systems being of the same race, species or even coexisting to the same time, space or dimension.
 The communication will naturally occur when an in-between[i] consciousness state engages between the communiques.
-This in-between consciousness is the realm of “creative dreaming,” which has a correlation with the concepts of imagination and art.
+This in-between consciousness is the realm of “creative dreaming,” which has a correlation with the concepts of imagination, art and magick.

 What we gain through the application of this language technique is realizing we are not isolated from what we perceive as existences outside of ourselves, becoming cognizant that everything is an ocean of waves of which we are all a fragment.

 Diverse entities experiencing the same object or phenomena will not necessarily react to it in an identical way; so, explanations of objects or incidents may appear to be contradictory between species.
 If we observe our own species we can see the impact of culture and life experiences which color our objectivity to create conflict.